nwnoll/taxalogue/README.md

 bundle exec ruby taxalogue.rb -t Hymenoptera classify --gbol filter --taxon_rank species

 ## classify co1 sequences for Arthropoda with the latest downloads from only GBOL and use the GBIF Bacbkbone Taxonomy to get accepted taxon names
-bundle exec ruby taxalogue.rb -t Hymenoptera download --gbol taxonomy --gbif_backbone
+bundle exec ruby taxalogue.rb -t Hymenoptera download --gbol taxonomy --gbif

 ## classify co1 sequences for Arthropoda with the download folder you specified
 bundle exec ruby taxalogue.rb -t Arthropoda \